emilberwald/mathematics/mathematics/logic/sequent_calculus.md

 - ∧L1	( L1,'A',⊢,R1 ) ↦ ( L1,'A∧B',⊢,R1 )
 - ∧L2	( L1,'B',⊢,R1 ) ↦ ( L1,'A∧B',⊢,R1 )
 - ∀L 	( L1,'A'['t'/'x'],⊢,R1 ) ↦ ( L1,'∀xA',⊢,R1 )
+   - 'x' is free in 'A', it is called the eigenvariable
+   - 't' no occurence of any variable in 't' becomes bound after substitution
 - ∃L 	( L1,'A'['y'/'x'],⊢,R1 ) ↦ ( L1,'∃xA',⊢,R1 )
+  - 'x' is free in 'A', it is called the eigenvariable
+  - 'y' no occurence of 'y' becomes bound after substitution
-  - 'y' must not occur free anywhere in the transformed sequent
+  - 'y' must not occur free anywhere in the lower sequents
 - WL 	( L1,⊢,R1 ) ↦ ( L1,'A',⊢,R1 )
 Rewrite right side:
 - ∨R1 	( L1,⊢,'A',R1 ) ↦ ( L1,⊢,'A∨B',R1 )
 - ∨R2 	( L1,⊢,'B',R1 ) ↦ ( L1,⊢,'A∨B',R1 )
 - ∃R 	( L1,⊢,'A'['t'/'x'],R1 ) ↦ ( L1,⊢,'∃xA',R1 )
+   - 'x' is free in 'A', it is called the eigenvariable
+   - 't' no occurence of any variable in 't' becomes bound after substitution
 - ∀R 	( L1,⊢,'A'['y'/'x'],R1 ) ↦ ( L1,⊢,'∀xA',R1 )
+   - 'x' is free in 'A', it is called the eigenvariable
+   - 'y' no occurence of 'y' becomes bound after substitution
-   - 'y' must not occur free anywhere in the transformed sequent
+   - 'y' must not occur free anywhere in the transformed/lower sequents
 - WR 	( L1,⊢,R1 ) ↦ ( L1,⊢,'A',R1 )
 Contract:
 - CL 	( L1,'A','A',⊢,R1 ) ↦ ( L1,'A',⊢,R1 )